LKI/LKI/README.md

 Introduction
 ============

-This is some general environment settings of Lirian
+This is some general environment settings of Lirian.

 Installation
 ===========